-It is often difficult for people to think about the care and treatment they want in the event they are incapable of making their own healthcare decisions.
-You may unexpectedly be in a position where you cannot speak for yourself - such as an accident or severe illness - and be unable to make or communicate your treatment decisions.
+It is often difficult to think about the care and treatment you may want in the event you are incapable of making your own healthcare decisions.
+You may unexpectedly be in a position where you cannot speak for yourself — such as an accident or severe illness — and be unable to make or communicate your treatment decisions.
 If this happens, you want to be assured that the decisions made match your values and wishes.
 You can define in advance what medical treatment you prefer.

 As you prepare your advance directive, you'll need to follow these four important steps:

-- Get the living will and medical power of attorney forms for your state, or use a universal form that has been approved by many states.
+- Get the Advanced Health Care Directive and/or Power of Attorney for Healthcare forms for your state.
 In general, doctors will respect your wishes even if you have a form from a different state.
 The California form can be downloaded, below.

-- Choose your healthcare agent.
-This should be a person you trust to make decisions for you.
+- Choose your healthcare agent(s).
+This should be a person or persons you trust to make decisions for you.

-- Fill out the forms and have them witnessed, as your state requires.
+- Fill out the forms and have your signature witnessed, as your state requires.

 The Advance Care Planning information contained on this website is for general information purposes only.
 While we at Sutter endeavor to keep the information up to date and non-bias, we make no representations or warranties of any kind, express or implied, about the quality, accuracy, or ongoing availability of the information, products, services, or related graphics they contain.
 Any reliance you place on such information must be done using your own judgment.
 Also, through this website you are able to link to other websites which are not under the control of Sutter Health, therefore we do not necessarily imply a recommendation or endorse the views expressed within them.